aizenbaidya/wordle/README.md

 - [ ] Animate the tiles
 - [ ] Add sound effects
-- [ ] Indicate used letters by displaying a keyboard on-screen.
+- [ ] Indicate used letters by displaying an on-screen keyboard
 - [ ] A dialog box indicating win/loss

 ## How to run the project